 Biometric Authentication: Instead of user IDs and passwords, you would use things like iris scans and fingerprinting to grant access.

 Authentication Timeouts: This security practice places a time limit on how long an authenticated user can stay “logged in.”
 You’ve likely seen this on your bank’s website.

 A pop-up asks you to log back in, confirm you are still active, or simply tells you time has expired.
 This can prevent a cybercriminal from having enough time to guess their way into someone’s secured account.

-While there is no doubt that chatbots are an innovative and exciting new technology to engage with customers, they give hackers one more opportunity to gain access to personal data and sensitive information.
+While there is no doubt that chatbots are an innovative and exciting technology to engage with customers, they give hackers one more opportunity to gain access to personal data and sensitive information.
 Chatbot security, like all aspects of website security, is in your hands.
-The more layers of website security you implement, the harder it will be for cybercriminals to prey on your site and your visitors.
+The more layers of security you implement, the harder it will be for cybercriminals to prey on your site and your visitors.